FAQ

 Financial Commitment: What budget is there for e-health?
 Total budget amount, total spend as percentage of capital budget, operating budget, IT budget, and/or marketing budget?

-Achievements to Date: What has actually been achieved on the internet, intranet, extranet?
+Achievements to Date: What has actually been achieved through the organization’s digital initiatives?

 That is not required.
 However, agencies do appreciate the recognition, especially in cases in which they had a substantial role in the development of the site.